archfrog/KioskForge/README.md

 configures, updates, modifies, and prepares the target kiosk machine to work as a kiosk machine (on a permanent basis, not requiring any maintenance whatsoever after the initial deployment).

-### Starting KioskForge with a given Kiosk file
+### Starting KioskForge with a given kiosk file
 You can easily open any `.kiosk` file in KioskForge simply by double-clicking the file (this requires that you have installed KioskForge using the Windows installer).
 This is the recommended way of opening a `.kiosk` file in KioskForge.

+Alternatively, you can supply the path of the kiosk file on the command-line if starting KioskForge from a console window.

-### Creating a New Kiosk from Scratch
+### Creating a new kiosk file from scratch
-To create a new, blank `.kiosk` file, start KioskForge (either from the Windows Start menu or by double-clicking a `.kiosk` file) and then select `1` to create new, blank kiosk in memory.
-Then save that new, blank kiosk to disk using menu item `4`.
+To create a new, blank `.kiosk` file, make a copy of `Template.kiosk` found in `C:\Program Files\KioskForge`.

+**NOTE:** I am planning on adding a `KioskForge file` template to the `New` menu in Windows Explorer so that you can simply right-click your Desktop, select `new` and then `KioskForge file` to create a new, self-documenting `.kiosk` file.

 ### Configuring the Kiosk
-To configure your kiosk, make a copy of a blank `.kiosk` file and edit it using your favorite editor such as `Notepad`.
-Please notice that you *cannot* use Microsoft Word or similar word processing software to edit the `.kiosk` file.
+To configure your kiosk, edit it using your favorite editor such as `Notepad`.

+**NOTE:** You *cannot* use Microsoft Word or similar word processing software to edit the `.kiosk` file.

-**HINT**: Please check *every* option in the `.kiosk` file before you try to make a kiosk.
-There are only about 25 options, all fairly decently documented in the `.kiosk` file that KioskForge saves to disk, and if you make a simple, tiny error, you'll have to spend another half hour forging the kiosk again!
+**HINT:** Please check *every* option in the `.kiosk` file before you try to forge a kiosk.
+There are only about 25 options, all fairly decently documented in the `.kiosk` file itself.
+If you make an error, you'll have to re-forge a newly prepared Linux installation medium once again!
+So try to complete editing the kiosk file before you try to forge your first kiosk.

-**NOTE**:
-Currently, the interactive editor in KioskForge *cannot* handle blank strings, so you may need to edit the configuration file manually using your favorite editor such as `Notepad` (you cannot use a word processor such as Word to edit KioskForge configuration files!).

 ### Configuring the Linux Installation Medium
-When you have started KioskForge by double-clicking a `.kiosk` file, you make sure the Linux installation medium, made with [Raspberry Pi Imager](https://www.raspberrypi.com/software/), is inserted into a USB port in your Windows computer, then you simply select menu item `5` in KioskForge and it will very quickly modify the installation medium to prepare it for making a new kiosk.
+When you have started KioskForge by double-clicking the kiosk file, you must make sure that the Linux installation medium, made with [Raspberry Pi Imager](https://www.raspberrypi.com/software/), is inserted into a USB port in your Windows computer, then you simply double-click the kiosk file and KioskForge will quickly modify the installation medium to prepare it for making a new kiosk.

 Once KioskForge has updated the Linux installation medium, it will ask you to safely remove the medium and insert it into the kiosk machine.
 Just follow the instructions and then power on the kiosk to begin the actual process of forging the desired kiosk.